 - Managing physical security; and

 - Business continuity.

-Security Operations comprises about 13% of the CISSP exam.
+Security Operations comprise about 13% of the CISSP exam.

 This domain helps professionals to apply, enforce, and understand software security.
-It would be covers:
+It would cover:

 - Security in the software development life cycle;

 Software Development Security comprises about 10% of the CISSP exam.